cacophony-wj/LeS/BODYSLIDE.md

 I'm guessing you came here to appreciate the female form.
 Here in the Skyrim community we use an application called _BodySlide_ for that.

-**PLEASE NOTE: I have removed the option for BodyGen due to an abundance of confusion about how it works.**

 ### Running BodySlide

 I have included a several 3BBB bodies, but you can always install your own.